Monthly Pay: $405.35

 - Going-concern value, which is the value of a business as an ongoing entity

-- Workforce in place (current employees, including their experience, education, and training)
+- The workforce in place (current employees, including their experience, education, and training)

 - Business books and records, operating systems, or any other information base, including lists or other information concerning current or prospective customers